dprince/smokestack/README.md

 A web application with a REST based HTTP interface to help smoke test OpenStack.
 SmokeStack is focused on integration testing of OpenStack services and currently supports Nova, Keystone, and Glance, and Swift.
 SmokeStack is built on:

-* Rails 3.1
+* Rails 3.2
 * Resque: a redis backed job queue
-* Job runner templates: The default job runner uses firestack to spin up groups of servers.
-A job runner for unit tests is included as well.
+* Job runner templates: The default job runner uses FireStack/Kytoon to spin up groups of servers.
+Backends support using: Libvirt, OpenStack clouds, and XenServer
 * Configuration management to install and configure everything (Puppet)
-* Packages to install software (currently supports Fedora)
+* Packages to install software (multiple distros are supported)

 For more information and examples see the wiki: http://wiki.openstack.org/smokestack

 ## Installation

-Requires Ruby, Rubygems, and Ruby on Rails 3.1+.
+Requires Ruby, Rubygems, and Ruby on Rails 3.2.

-    gem install rails -v3.1.1
+    gem install rails -v3.2

 The application was developed with MySQL.
 The following gems are required: